UPPMAX/bianca_workshops/docs/beginner/ides/README.md

     - Find information in the UPPMAX documentation about IDEs on Bianca
     - Give a reasonable definition of what an IDE is
-    - Remember that RStudio, Jupyter, VSCodium are IDEs that can be run on Bianca
+    - Remember that RStudio, Jupyter, VSCodium and MATLAB are IDEs that can be run on Bianca
     - Can run the voted-for IDE on Bianca
     - (optional) Can give a reason why to use an IDE
     - (optional) Can give a reason why not to use an IDE on Bianca